-"JUNE ALTERNATIVES" FOR FISCAL IMPACTS AND COMMUNITY BENEFITS ANALYSIS
+JUNE ALTERNATIVES RECOMMENDATION FOR FISCAL IMPACTS AND COMMUNITY BENEFITS ANALYSIS

-The project team utilized several resources to provide a recommendation to City Council for the June Alternatives to be utilized in the Fiscal Impacts and Community Benefits Analysis (referred to in previous packets and presentations as "narrowed bookends").
+The project team has utilized several resources to provide a recommendation for the June Alternatives to be utilized in the Fiscal Impacts and Community Benefits Analysis (referred to in previous packets and presentations as "narrowed bookends").
 These resources include:

-- Community and Council input as detailed above; - Analysis previously completed and published in the Station Area Plan Opportunities and Challenges Report, Market Analysis Report, and DSEIS; and - City Staff Charette held on May 24, 2021, which included staff representatives from the Planning & Building, Public Works, Finance and Administration, and Parks and Community Services Departments. - City Council direction on June 15 to move forward with the Fiscal Impacts and Community Benefits Analysis, utilizing June Alternatives A and B as described in the following section, with the specific feedback outlined in the 'Council Direction' section below.
+- Community and Council input as detailed above; - Analysis previously completed and published in the Station Area Plan Opportunities and Challenges Report, Market Analysis Report, and DSEIS; and - City Staff Charette held on May 24, 2021, which included staff representatives from the Planning & Building, Public Works, Finance and Administration, and Parks and Community Services Departments.